jryans/jryans.github.com/content/guides/lto/index.md

 LTO](#basic-lto).

-Continuing with the same [example data][tl] based on building Clang 3.9, parallel LTO achieves nearly all of the run-time performance improvement as seen with basic LTO: basic LTO reached a 2.86% improvement over non-LTO, while parallel LTO achieved a 2.63% improvement over non-LTO.
+Continuing with the same [example data][tl] based on building Clang 3.9, LLVM's implementation of parallel LTO achieves nearly all of the run-time performance improvement as seen with basic LTO: basic LTO reached a 2.86% improvement over non-LTO, while parallel LTO achieved a 2.63% improvement over non-LTO.